-TRACE - Special education program for traditional and non-traditional aged students with moderate to severe disabilities.
+TRACE - Transition Resource for Adult Community Education.
+Special education program for traditional and non-traditional aged students with moderate to severe disabilities.
 Please note, Inclusion Aide/Paraprofessional II assignments at this site often require additional duties such as feeding and/or toileting of the student.